The system of partial differential equations for the $C_{_0}$ function

-Furthermore, the stationary condition of the second term of Eq.(\ref{functional-1}) is the second PDEs in Eq.(\ref{1M-PDEs-2}), that of the third term of Eq.(\ref{functional-1}) is the third PDEs in Eq.(\ref{1M-PDEs-2}), which are recognized as two restrictions of the system here.
-If the solutions $F_{_{a,k}}^{(i)}$, $(i\le n-1,n\ge1)$ have been obtained numerically already in the parameter space $\Omega$, the solution $F_{_{a,k}}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_7}^a$ to the concerned region $\Omega$ with the finite element method~\cite{X.C.Wang03}.
+Furthermore, the stationary condition of the second term of Eq.(\ref{functional-1}) is the second PDEs in Eq.(\ref{1M-PDEs-2}), that of the third term of Eq.(\ref{functional-1}) is the third PDEs in Eq.(\ref{1M-PDEs-2}), which are recognized as two restrictions of the system.
+Once the solutions $F_{_{a,k}}^{(i)}$, $(i\le n-1,n\ge1)$ are obtained numerically in the parameter space $\Omega$, the solution $F_{_{a,k}}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_7}^a$ to the concerned region $\Omega$ with the finite element method~\cite{X.C.Wang03}.

-The systems of linear PDEs of Eq.~(\ref{1M-PDEs}), Eq.~(\ref{1LoopC-2acd4}), Eq.~(\ref{1LoopC-3acd4}), and Eq.~(\ref{1LoopC4-4}) are compatible with each other since they all originate from the Mellin-Barnes representation of Eq.~(\ref{1M}).
+The systems of linear PDEs of Eq.~(\ref{1M-PDEs}), Eq.~(\ref{1LoopC-2acd4}), and Eq.~(\ref{1LoopC4-4}) are compatible with each other since they all originate from the Mellin-Barnes representation of Eq.~(\ref{1M}).
 Correspondingly a similar functional is constructed with the system of PDEs in Eq.~(\ref{1LoopC-2acd4}).
 Expansion of $F_{_{a,p_{_1}}}$ around space-time dimensions $D=4$ is

 the solution $F_{_{a,p_{_1}}}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_{11}}^a\bigcup\Omega_{_{29}}^a$ to the concerned region $\Omega$ with the finite element method.
 The compatibility between the systems of linear PDEs of Eq.~(\ref{1M-PDEs}) and Eq.~(\ref{1LoopC-2acd4}) implies